textX/textX/docs/grammar.md

         public static
         final protected static
         ...

+    You can combine unordered groups with parenthesized groups.
+Lets look at the following example:

+        Unordered:
+          (('first' 'second')  'third')#
+        ;

+    This will match group with sequence `first second` and `third` in arbitrary order but the sequence `first second` maintains the order.
+Thus, these inputs will match:

+        first second third
+        third first second

+    But these won't:

+        third second first
+        second first third

+    Alternatively, you can use ordered choice instead of grouping.
+This will be equivalent with the previous example:

+        Unordered:
+          ('first' 'second' | 'third')#
+        ;

     !!! note
         Unordered group may also have
         [repetition modifiers](#repetition-modifiers) defined.

 ### Assignments

 Assignments are used as a part of the meta-model deduction process.
 Each